beckn/missions/starter_kit/starter_kit.md

 ## Joining Beckn Community

-we have thriving community on the dicord, inorder to learn more about beckn, or you want to connect with a beckn expert, Please join the beckn open collective dicord channel https://discord.com/invite/pbayfsrMR9
+we have thriving community on the dicord, inorder to learn more about beckn, or you want to connect with a beckn expert, Please join the beckn open collective discord channel https://discord.com/invite/pbayfsrMR9